leon-seidel/vlam-drive/README.md

 ![Demo Image](/media/mine_B-4.PNG)

 ## Models
-This package can be used either with a cloud VLM via the Google AI API or a locally hosted model using an vLLM OpenAI endpoint.
+This package can be used either with a cloud VLM via the Google AI API or a locally hosted model using a vLLM OpenAI endpoint.
 It implements structured JSON outputs for both backends to ensure correctly formatted responses.
-Tests with Google's `gemini-2.0-flash-exp` have been showing very reliable results, while also smaller VLMs like `Pixtral-12B` from Mistral AI worked most of the time.
+Tests with Google's `gemini-2.0-flash-exp` show very reliable results, while smaller VLMs like `Pixtral-12B` from Mistral AI worked most of the time.

 ## Installation
 All tests have been done with Carla UE5.5 0.10.0 using Ubuntu 22.04 and Nvidia GPUs.
-As the road signs are added to the simulator, Carla has to be built from source with Unreal Editor.
+Because the road signs are added to the simulator, Carla has to be built from source with Unreal Editor.
 Follow the steps described [here](https://carla-ue5.readthedocs.io/en/latest/build_linux_ue5/) to build Carla UE5.5 on a Linux machine.
-Then add the signs from `carla/objects/` to the Mine01 simulation environment in Unreal editor.
+Then add the signs from `carla/objects/` to the Mine01 simulation environment in Unreal Editor.
 The Carla UE5.5 build should also install the `carla` Python package in the same version.
-Check if everything is working and continue with installing this packages:
+Check if everything is working and continue with installing this package:

 ```bash
 git clone https://github.com/leon-seidel/vlm-drive.git